- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Additional Eating Disorder Risk Factors

-A number of other factors can make it more likely for an eating disorder to develop.
+Several other factors can make it more likely for an eating disorder to develop.

 When Is an Eating Disorder Likely to Develop?

 And while every case and person is different, it’s very rare for eating disorders to develop from only environmental or biological factors.
-Generally, eating disorders are the most likely to develop if someone has both a biological predisposition and a triggering experience.
+Generally, eating disorders are most likely to develop if someone has both a biological predisposition and a triggering experience.

 Finding Help for an Eating Disorder